Whats Hot and What's ... Brrrr!

 Low Level Heating.
 Oh, so lovely & Hot!

 There are a number of products available that make it easy and quick to add an area of heat outdoors.
 The simplest, requiring no electricity and being totally safe (even if chewed) is the small animal heatpad.
 They are warmed through the microwave, and warmth can last for several hours.
 They are generally supplied with a cover to prevent scalding.
 Even if you find your little ones do not directly sit on the heatpad, being near will also benefit them.
-Oil filled radiators are another good way of providing low-cost, background heat, but most require a power source which adds a safety concern from the electrical cables.
-These should be kelp well away from your little ones and be encased, so they cannot be chewed.
+Oil filled radiators are another good way of providing low-cost, background heat, but most require a power source which adds a safety concern from electrical cables.
+These should be kept well away from your little ones and be encased, so they cannot be chewed.

 Blast Heating.
 Not hot.

 Using gas burners or fan heaters - unless for a very short (supervised) time, or on the lowest setting when very cold and only when fully supervised, is not recommended as the heating could be too much, and be unsafe if left.
 Gentle, constant heat is better and way safer.